Wasay-Rana/Multi_Scheduler/README.md

 ## Conclusion

 This project demonstrates the implementation of a multi-threaded task scheduling and execution system with various scheduling algorithms.
 It showcases the complexities of task management and the impact of different scheduling strategies on task execution.

----

-Feel free to modify any specific sections to better match your requirements or preferences.
+Any colloboration and addition of features is greatly appreciated.